 In parallel with the creation of Log, I started to get interested in creating more elaborate forms of representation of the logs.
 This is where the final addition comes in: the Divisions.
 I like to classify things and keep my mental space organized, so this seemed like an appropriate addition to the system.
 As a generalist, I do find myself engaging in various sectors of work, and I've classified them as the following:

 - Code, for systems, coding, and tech.

 - Personal, for maintenance, personal curiosities, and mindless tasks.

 Put simply, divisions act as markers for the type of work I'm doing on a higher level, and tasks act as markers of the technical task I'm engaging in.
 This helps give me a pretty abstracted idea of what type of stuff I've been doing for a given period of time.

 Tracking empty days

-So, the fact that I kept doing this for 9+ months might have spoiled the reveal: logging is insanely useful.
+So, the fact that I kept doing this for at least a year now might have spoiled the reveal: logging is insanely useful.
 It's hard to determine its effects on my life, as I can't properly isolate it from all the other things in the beginning of 2017 that might have increased my productivity.
 I can say, however, that logging is, still, likely the most effective tool in increasing my productivity.

 My levels of productivity at the very least doubled as a result of my logs.
 The simple fact of keeping track of my time, without any visualization, helps externalize time spent working in a way that makes it easier to reflect upon.
 The bottom line is, if you want to take control over a part of your life, start logging it.
 I, now, can't imagine my life without the sense of awareness that timekeeping brings me.